-Forensic Science is a disciple of science used to analyze the physical crimes and its evidence.
-It is used around the world to protect public health, to enforce laws and regulations and to resolve civil disputes.
+Forensic Science is a disciple of science used to analyze physical crimes and their evidence.
+It is used around the world to protect public health, enforce laws and regulations, and resolve civil disputes.
 Forensic science utilizes many scientific and mathematical techniques to give a conclusion to a crime.
-Forensic scientists work for local, state and government levels.
+Forensic scientists work at local, state, and government levels.

 This career is for people with excellent communication skills, as well as the ability to notice even the tiniest details.
 A forensic scientist or a forensic science expert must be skilled and have an interest in interpreting scientific evidence and data.